build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ### Optional: Filtering and transforming the payload

 If we wanted to transform the item before sending it, or filter out which events to send to the event bus so that only particular events are sent to the event bus.
 Filtering could be used, for example, if the event bus is only meant for a particular game then we don't want to send unnecessary events to the event bus.
-Keep in mind that Eventbridge rules can also filter out events, so it is up to you to determine whether the event should be filtered before it is sent to the bus (through the pipes integration) or after.
+Keep in mind that Eventbridge rules can also filter out events, so it is up to us to determine whether the event should be filtered before it is sent to the bus (through the pipes integration) or after.

 To perform filtering, we may go back to the "game-event-pipe" in the Eventbridge Pipes section of the Eventbridge console.
 Then, we can click on "Edit" on the top right hand side to edit the pipe.
 Then clicking on the "Filtering" icon on the pipe should get us the ability to add a filtering statement.
 Copy the following event pattern into the box that says "Event Pattern" near the bottom of the page.